Infiniti QX70 Performance

 Acceleration and Power

-The 2014 Infiniti QX70 comes standard with a 3.7-liter V6 that produces 325 horsepower and a seven-speed automatic transmission.
-A 5.0-liter V8 that produces 390 horsepower is optional.
-The QX70 gets up to an EPA-estimated 17/24 mpg city/highway, which is on par with the fuel economy of other SUVs in the class.
+The 2015 Infiniti QX70 comes with a 3.7-liter V6 that produces 325 horsepower, as well as a seven-speed automatic transmission.
+The V8 engine that was available on the 2014 model has been discontinued for 2015.
+The QX70 gets up to an EPA-estimated 17/24 mpg city/highway, which is slightly low for the class.